sail-sg/EditAnything/README.md

 # News

+2023/04/10 - We transfer the pretrained model into diffusers style, the pretrained model is auto loaded when using `sam2image_diffuser.py`.

 2023/04/09 - We released a pretrained model of StableDiffusion based ControlNet that generate images conditioned by SAM segmentation.

 # Features